Meloneneis/meloneneis.github.io/_posts/2023-11-29-DL-in-the-Science-blog-post.md

 ### ESMFold: Attaching the head to ESM-2 for Protein Structure Prediction
-For the prediction of tertiary protein structure, the authors used ESM-2 and attached the ESMFold head to it.
-It consists of a stack folding blocks and then a stack of structure modules.
-Before the protein structure is finalized, it gets recycled through the whole head multiple times.
+In their approach to predicting the tertiary structure of proteins, the researchers employed ESM-2, augmenting it with a component known as the ESMFold head.
+This head is composed of a sequence of folding blocks followed by a series of structure modules.
+To refine the protein structure, the model iteratively processes it through the ESMFold head multiple times, a technique known as recycling, which helps to progressively improve the accuracy of the structure prediction.

-If you are familiar with AlphaFold2 than this kind of architecture should sound familiar, because this is just an adapted version of AlphaFold2!
-Meta did not change the underlying architecture, but simplification were possible because of the use of ESM-2 instead of MSA.
-In ESM-2 the output is the enriched amino acid sequence representation, which in theory should incorporate evolutionarily related knowledge extracted during MLM, whereas in AlphaFold2 this step still has to be done!
-Thus in AlphaFold we pass in the sequence representation we are interested in and evolutionarily related sequence representation found via the genetic database search.
-Figure 2 shows the differences of both ESMFold and Alphafold2 (the optional template lookup is omitted in the figure for simplicity).
+For those acquainted with AlphaFold2's design, the architecture of ESMFold may seem quite familiar, as it is a modified version of AlphaFold2's setup.
+However, Meta's implementation has been simplified by leveraging ESM-2's capabilities, thereby bypassing the need for multiple sequence alignments (MSA).
+ESM-2 outputs an amino acid sequence representation that is already enhanced, theoretically embedding evolutionary relationships learned during MLM.
+In contrast, AlphaFold2 necessitates an additional step to incorporate evolutionarily related sequence information obtained through genetic database searches.
+Consequently, while AlphaFold2 inputs both the target sequence representation and its evolutionarily related counterparts, ESMFold requires only the former.
+The distinctions between ESMFold and AlphaFold2's methodologies are depicted in Figure 2, which excludes the optional template lookup for clarity.

 <figure>
   <img src="/images/Architecture.gif" alt="The beautiful MDN logo.">
   <figcaption style="text-align: center;">Fig. 2 <b>(animated and own creation, except Protein Structure from paper)</b></figcaption>
 </figure>

-One key advantage of ESMFold is that as the sequence representation is only one dimensional whereas in AlphaFold2 it is two dimensional.
-This leads to a simplification of the Evoformer as no axial attention mechanism are needed and only simple self-attention can be applied (hence the changed name to Folding Block).
+Figure two illustrates that ESMFold takes two inputs: a pair representation and a sequence representation, in contrast to the multiple sequence alignment (MSA) representation used in AlphaFold's Evoformer.
+The folding block in ESMFold is a simplified version of the Evoformer, eliminating the need for axial attention thanks to the one-dimensional nature of the sequence representation.
+The pair representation acts as a detailed blueprint, laying out the potential interactions between amino acid pairs.
+In the folding block, the pair representation is regularly updated to reflect the latest changes in the sequence data.
+This process involves a back-and-forth adjustment where updates to the sequence and its geometry are made together, keeping both the sequence information and the spatial relationships between amino acids in sync.
+After this process, the refined sequence and pair representation is passed to the structure module, which translates the abstract representation of the protein's sequence into concrete three-dimensional coordinates, effectively mapping the protein's structure in space.

-Both these models are then the datasets CAMEO and CASP14 on their TM-Score, which measures the similarity between the predicted structure and the ground truth.
+Both these models are then compared on datasets CAMEO and CASP14 on their TM-Score, which measures the similarity between the predicted structure and the ground truth.

 ## Experiment Results of ESM-2 and ESMFold